 The Blackshear Times is a weekly community newspaper located in Blackshear and Pierce County, Ga.
 Issues are regularly published and placed on newsstands Tuesday and delivered to subscribers Wednesday, except when postal holidays alter the schedule.
 The Times' news coverage focuses primarily on Pierce County, its cities and communities, as well as broader issues affecting its residents.
 Its circulation is approximately 3,600.

-Current editor and publisher Robert M. Williams Jr. bought into The Blackshear Times and Pierce County Publishing Company April 15, 1971, at age 20.
+Currently, Matt Gardner owns the The Blackshear Times and serves as the Editor and Publisher.
+Former editor and publisher Robert M. Williams Jr. bought into The Blackshear Times and Pierce County Publishing Company April 15, 1971, at age 20.
 In March 1976, Williams became sole editor and publisher when he bought out partners Roy Chalker Sr. and Wilkes Williams.

-The new owner moved The Times into a building previously known as Oak View Pharmacy, located on the corner of Gordon Street and Carter Avenue.
+Robert moved The Times into a building previously known as Oak View Pharmacy, located on the corner of Gordon Street and Carter Avenue.
 The building was constructed by the late Quinton Boyette as a pharmacy building for Kenneth and Katherine Henley.
 The Henleys purchased the land from the late Mack Carter.

 During that time, the early newspaper issues were produced by desktop publishing, wherein cold type is assembled into page and sent to off-set shops.
 The Times currently uses a computerized newsroom to produce its products.